6 App Security Trends from OWASP Top 10 2024

 In OWASP's Guide to Cryptography, the authors identify four cryptographic functions to consider when implementing data protection:

 OWASP says most security breaches come from exploiting mistakes in implementation.
 The trick is to use proven encryption tools.
-And the National Science Foundation suggests three new methods of encryption: the deceptive honey encryption, function encryption with restricted secret keys, and the futuristic quantum key encryption.
+The National Science Foundation suggests three new methods of encryption: deceptive honey encryption, function encryption with restricted secret keys, and futuristic quantum key encryption.

 From Connections to Applications